 The Royal Park Hotel’s best feature is its obvious convenience for international flights.
 Other features and services include a staffed 24-hour front desk, concierge, baggage storage, luggage carts, free WiFi, international restaurant serving breakfast, lunch and diner, currency exchange, laundry and dry cleaning.
 Those wanting other food options can enjoy a range of pre-security restaurants nearby.
 Several fast and reasonably priced restaurants can be accessed via an escalator just outside the entrance to the hotel from the check-in area.

 I paid about $125 for my room.
 I think the price was reasonable compared to the price of hotels in Tokyo generally and $75/night I paid on this trip for a smaller room at the b Akasaka – Mitsuke Hotel.
-Prices at this hotel seem to be slightly less and reviews are a tad better than for the other popular hotel in Terminal 2, the Haneda Excel Tokyu Hotel.
+Prices at this hotel seem to be slightly less and reviews are a tad better than for the hotel in Terminal 2, the Haneda Excel Tokyu Hotel.
 More on that hotel later.

 You can bring luggage carts from the airport directly to your room and vice versa.
 That was very helpful.
 The hotel corridors are long, my room was at the very end, and I was carrying my luggage because the handle of my carry-on bag was broken.
 (Imagine that – actually carrying luggage.)

 I selected a non-smoking double, the least expensive room in the house.
 Room size is 15 square meters.

 The TV is situated on the desk in front of the bed.